 Where to start?
-With your kit you have a range of suitable moulds, but many other items can be used as a mould too!
-Just about anything that can hold the hot soap is suitable, (but its best to steer clear of metal as it is more difficult to unmould and can cause problems as it wears.
-The more flexible the better!
-We sell over 130 different design moulds, both for Melt & Pour Soap and for Cold Process soap also including 3D and Flexible Moulds perfect for making Melt & Pour Soaps.
-You can also re-use jelly cups, yoghurt pots, cake packaging, chocolate moulds, all soap moulds including log, tray and divider moulds.
+With a kit you have a range of suitable moulds, but many other items can be used as a mould too!
+Just about anything that can hold the hot soap is suitable, (but its best to steer clear of metal as it is more difficult to unmould and can cause problems as it wears).
+Sturdy but flexible is best!
+We sell over 130 different mould designs, both for Melt & Pour Soap and for Cold Process soap also including 3D and Flexible Moulds perfect for making Melt & Pour Soaps.
+You can also re-use jelly cups, yoghurt pots, some cake packaging, chocolate moulds, all soap moulds including log, tray and divider moulds.
 The main requirement is that the plastic does not collapse with sustained heat as the hot soap is going to sit in the container until cold, and this may take a little while depending on the capacity of the mould.

 If you experience any problems, half an hour in the refrigerator will help, but this isn’t recommended as a routine way of setting your soap.
 If you have been in a hurry, and chilled the soap, allow the mould to return to room temperature before attempting to unmould – this avoids damage to the mould.
 Using the fridge and freezer does encourage sweating and may cause layers to separate.

-Note: If you try and release the soap from the moulds by force you will damage and possibly crack the mould.
-Moulds are not designed to withstand this sort of treatment.
+Note: If you try and release the soap from the moulds by force you will damage and possibly crack plastic moulds.
+Plastic moulds are not designed to withstand this sort of treatment.

 Colouring the Soap